Travel Information

 |

-The small airport in Lviv, with its characteristic
+Lviv's small airport, with its characteristic

 Stalinist-era architecture, is located on the outskirts

-small, crowded arrival hall to obtain immigration forms
+in the small arrival hall to obtain immigration forms

 |